uvammm/uvammm.github.io/src/content/post/questions.md

    <div class="answer">
 At some level, all problems in science are computing problems, and all practical problems are economic ones.
 (TODO: more)

+There is a set of practical areas that have emerged in the past 10-15 years where Economics and Computer Science are are equal partners.
+For instance, the tasks of optimal routing (one of the "classical" questions in Computer Science) are now proved to be impossible to solve without invoking the idea of a Nash equilibrium.
+On the other hand, market design (which is a large area within Econimics) often reduces to a computational problem and solving it is often impossible without using the ideas from Computer Science such as compitational complexity.
    </div>

 ### Grading